mozilla/janus-plugin-sfu/docs/api.md

 ```
 {
     "publisher_id": unsigned integer user ID,
-    "content_kind": unsigned integer content kind
+    "content_kind": string content kind ID
 }
 ```

-`content_kind` is currently a bit vector where 1 is audio and 2 is video.
+`content_kind` can be "audio", "video", or "all".

 Until Janus supports Unified Plan, the expectation is that most clients will have a single "publisher" connection that only sends audio and video and doesn't receive any, and many "subscriber" connections which subscribe to incoming audio